naxoc/vim/Readme.md

 # About
 This is my vim configuration.
-I am a recent Textmate to MacVim convert, so a lot of my customizations are to replace features I liked from Textmate.
 I like Vim to be blazing fast, so I have a lot of focus on keeping my configuration small and without too many heavy plugins.

 This readme file and the Rakefile is very much inspired by Hasse Ramlevs vim project: https://github.com/ramlev/vim - Thanks Hasse!